The best dachshund dog food is vital to your dachshund living a long and healthy life.

-The typical standard Dachshunds usually weighs from 16-32 pounds and the miniature Dachshund weighs 11 pounds or less.
+The typical standard Dachshund usually weighs from 16-32 pounds and the miniature Dachshund weighs 11 pounds or less.

-So it is very important to not only feed your doxie the best dachshund dog food, but also the right caloric amount for overall health.
+So it is very important to not only feed your dachshund the best dachshund dog food, but also the right caloric amount for overall health.

 In addition, make sure your dachshund gets regular exercise as well to prevent obesity.